Ashish-Abraham/Custom-VSCode-CoPilot/README.md

 # Custom-VSCode-CoPilot 🤖
-Leveraging LLMs to build your own personal coding assistant on VSCode
+Build and use your own personal coding assistant on VSCode using open-source large language models.